LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Architectural overview of layers and loader
 -------------------------------------------

-Vulkan is layered architecture.
+Vulkan is a layered architecture.
 Layers can hook (intercept) Vulkan commands to achieve various functionality that a Vulkan driver (aka ICD) or loader doesn’t support.
 Functionality such as Vulkan API tracing and debugging, API usage validation, and other tools such as framebuffer overlays are all natural